vadmus/clDM-EWR/readme.md

 ###What do you need

-1. First of all you need Digital Micrograph SDK (you can find it by request on Gatan offisial site)
+1. First of all you need Digital Micrograph ver_2.x x64
+2. Digital Micrograph SDK 2.x (available by request on Gatan offisial site)
-2. OpenCL
+2. OpenCL SDK (for example, intel openCL SDK 1.7)
 3. clAmdFft

-P.S.
-I think that's all
+4. clFFT

 ###Features